Srbulja: History

-Srbulje were published in printed form in the 15th and 16th centuries.
+Srbulje were published in printed form between the 15th and 17th centuries.
 The history of printing of early Serbian language books is connected with historical situation on the territory populated by Serbs.
 When printing press was invented significant part of this territory was captured by Ottoman Empire which subjected Christian population to process of islamization.
 The printing of Serbian language books had a mission to resist to the islamization of the Serbs and to preserve their identity as internal enemies of the Ottoman Empire.
 Faced with danger from the Ottoman Empire, Venice and Vatican tolerated to certain extent activities of Serbian diaspora and printing of srbulje.

 The first book printed on Serbian language is Cetinje Octoechos (Октоих) which is of exceptional importance as the first book printed on Serbian language.
 It was printed by Hieromonk Makarije in the Crnojević printing house, established Đurađ Crnojević in Zeta.

 During 16th century srbulje were printed in many other printing shops, including Serbian Venetian Printing House, Goražde printing house, Rujno Monastery printing house and many other.
-Most of printing houses were established in churches and monasteries, which was by some scholars perceived as an evidence that Serbian Orthodox Church still received significant income, although Serbia was under Ottoman Empire.
+Most of printing houses were established in churches and monasteries, which was by some scholars perceived as evidence that Serbian Orthodox Church still received significant income, although Serbia was under Ottoman Empire.
 The Ottomans were opposed to the printing of the books generally, and especially to Christian liturgical books.
 According to some authors, printing houses were deliberately established in remote churches and monasteries like in case of Mrkšina crkva printing house, Rujno Monastery printing house and Goražde printing house, to hide their activities from the Ottomans.

 Jerolim Zagurović and Vićenco Vuković were the last printers of printed srbulje.
 There was only one book printed in 1638 in Venice by Bartholomew Ginami, but that was only a reprint of psalter with book of hours published by Zagurović in 1569.

+Replacement by Russian books

+The influence of Russian language liturgical books was intensified since 1726, when Russian graduate teachers from Kyiv Mohyla Academy arrived at Sremski Karlovci's newly established Slavonic-Latin-Greek schools.
+Based on the monastic rules of Metropolitan Vikentije Jovanović of Karlovci, liturgical books had to be written in Russian recension of Church Slavic.
+During the 18th century srbulje became scarce, and churches had to import and use Russian language liturgical books, thus furthering the departure from old Serbian literary traditions.